h-dong/my-learning-log/README.md

   - [x] Free to use for both personal and business

   [Poke](https://jestjs.io) to check it out

++ ### RITEway - unit testing framework

+  RITEway forces you to write Readable, Isolated, and Explicit tests, because that's the only way you can use the API.
+It also makes it easier to be thorough by making test assertions so simple that you'll want to write more of them.

+  - [x] Open source
+  - [x] Free to use for both personal and business

+  [Poke](https://github.com/ericelliott/riteway) to check it out

 + ### Karma - E2E testing framework